 When a door swings in the direction of egress travel it may swing into a corridor that is part of an egress path, where a certain egress width must be maintained.
 The term “encroachment” refers to how far a door projects into the required egress width, and it is measured with the door in two different positions – with the door in its fully-open position, and with the door in the position where it encroaches upon the egress width to the greatest extent (often 90 degrees).

 When a door swings into the required egress width, the encroachment must be considered.
-According to section 1005.2 of the 2009 IBC, a door may not reduce the required egress width by more than one-half at any point during the door’s swing.
+According to the IBC, a door may not reduce the required egress width by more than one-half at any point during the door’s swing.
 For example, if a corridor is 5 feet wide and the required egress width is 5 feet, a 3-foot door swinging into that corridor will encroach too far into the required egress width, because at 90 degrees the door will obstruct more than half of the width.
 These restrictions do not apply to doors within individual dwelling units or sleeping units of R-2 and R-3 occupancies, which would include apartments, hotels, dormitories, and child/adult care facilities.

 One piece of hardware to consider with regard to encroachment is the door closer, because it may limit the fully-open position of the door.
 For example, a closer with a built-in stop (or a separate overhead stop) may have a maximum degree of opening of 110 degrees.
 The corridor must be wide enough to provide the required egress width with the door in this position – the door is only allowed to project 7 inches into the required width when it is fully open, 110 degrees in this case.

-Graphic: International Building Code Commentary – 2009 Edition
+Graphic: International Building Code Commentary

 Doors must typically swing in the direction of egress travel when serving: